bufferapp/android-guidelines/project_style_guidelines.md

 Why?

 *Do not do this.
 In almost all cases it is inappropriate to catch generic Exception or Throwable (preferably not Throwable because it includes Error exceptions).
 It is very dangerous because it means that Exceptions you never expected (including RuntimeExceptions like ClassCastException) get caught in application-level error handling.
 It obscures the failure handling properties of your code, meaning if someone adds a new type of Exception in the code you're calling, the compiler won't help you realize you need to handle the error differently.
-In most cases you shouldn't be handling different types of exception the same way.* - Android Code Style Guidelines
+In most cases you shouldn't be handling different types of exception the same way.* - taken from the Android Code Style Guidelines

 Instead, catch the expected exception and handle it accordingly: